KillrVideo/killrvideo.github.io/src/site/docs/languages/nodejs/index.md

 One of the last lines in the log output will tell you where to open a web browser in order to see the web application.
 The web UI makes calls to the Node.js microservices running on your local machine.
 Look in the `/src/services` folder to explore the service code and add breakpoints.

+> #### Note: Breakpoints, Source Maps, and Transpiled Code
+> Remember, because we're using new language features from the latest version of JavaScript
+> (i.e. ES 2016), the code in the `src` folder was transpiled and output to the `dist` folder
+> when you did the `npm run build` step above.
+That build step also outputs source maps into
+> the `dist` folder.
+So long as the IDE or debugger that you're using supports source maps,
+> you should place your breakpoints in the original source files under `src`.

 As you interact with the web UI, you'll trigger those breakpoints in the service code.

 ## Learn More